 2) Pure Exhaustion

-Good motto to live by but this insomnia was caused by a myriad of issues.
+Good motto to live by, but this insomnia was caused by a myriad of issues, and clearly self-inflicted.

 And it did work.
 I slept like a baby.